jesseharold/nytreact/README.md

  - add a "loading" spinner for after api call, before results returned
  - make it so you can edit comment in saved articles
  - fix saved at date so it's in the right time zone
- - make it so that when you remove an article, if it's currently on screen, the saved button goes back to regular state